-Jointly Owned Assets [Notice PIH 2023-27] PHA Policy
+Jointly Owned Assets [Notice PIH 2023-27]

-If the family demonstrates that they can only access a portion of the income from an asset, than only that partian's value is included in the then only that portion's value is included in the calculation of income from assets. calculation of income from assets.
+If the family demonstrates that they can only access a portion of the income from an asset, then only that portion's value is included in the calculation of income from assets.

 If an individual is a beneficiary who is entitled to access the account's funds only upon the death of the account's owner, and may not otherwise withdraw funds from an account, then the account is not an asset to the assisted family, and the family should provide proper documentation demonstrating that they are only a beneficiary on the account.

 6-II.D.
-DETERMINING INCOME FROM ASSETS Net Family Assets PHA Policy Reasonable costs that would be incurred when disposing of an asset include, but are not limited to, penalties for premature withdrawal, broker and legal fees, and settlement costs incurred in real estate transactions such as settlement costs and transfer taxes [New PH OCC GB, Income Determinations, p.
-24]. οιοππαιοπό, ρ.
-24].
+DETERMINING INCOME FROM ASSETS

+Net Family Assets

+Reasonable costs that would be incurred when disposing of an asset include, but are not limited to, penalties for premature withdrawal, broker and legal fees, and settlement costs incurred in real estate transactions such as settlement costs and

 6-II.B.
-6-II.B.
-ASSETS DISPOSED OF FOR LESS PHA Policy Yes - New regulatory THAN FAIR MARKET VALUE [24 CFR The PHA will not include the value of assets HOTMA language from 5.603(b)(2)] disposed of for less than fair market value unless HUD the cumulative fair market value of all assets disposed of during the past two years exceeds the gross amount received for the assets by more than \$1,000.
-Separation or Divorce PHA Policy

-All Il assets disposed of as part of a separation or vorce settlement will be considered assets for Wh hich important consideration not measurable in onetary terms has been received.
-In order to ualify for this exemption, a family member must e subject to a formal separation or divorce ettlement agreement established through arl rbitration, mediation, or court order.
-Fa amily Declaration Ph HA Policy Fa amilies must sign a declaration form at initial ce ertification and each annual recertification ide lentifying all assets that have been disposed of for or less than fair market value or declaring that no as ssets have been disposed of for less than fair narket value.
-The PHA may verify the value of the ssets disposed of if other information available to ne PHA does not appear to agree with the inf formation reported by the family.
+ASSETS DISPOSED OF FOR LESS THAN FAIR MARKET VALUE [24 CFR 5.603(b)(2)] PHA Policy The PHA will not include the value of НОТМА New regulatory assets disposed of for less than fair market value unless the cumulative fair market value of all assets disposed of during the past two years exceeds the gross amount received for the assets by more than \$1,000.
+Separation or Divorce PHA Policy All assets disposed of as part of a separation or divorce settlement will be considered assets for which important consideration not measurable in monetary terms has been received.
+In order to qualify for this exemption, a family member must be subject to a formal separation or divorce settlement agreement established through arbitration, mediation, or court order.
+Family Declaration PHA Policy Families must sign a declaration form at initial certification and each annual language from HUD recertification identifying all assets that have been disposed of for less than fair market value or declaring that no assets

 6-II.C.
 6-II.C.
-ASSET INCLUSIONS AND EXCLUSIONS 6- -II.C.
-ASSET INCLUSIONS AND EXCLUSIONS New regulatory language from In vestment Accounts Such as Stocks, Bonds, HUD aving Certificates, and Money Market Funds 24 CFR 5.603(b)(1)] HA Policy Th he PHA will include interest or dividends earned by y investment accounts as actual income from ssets even when the earnings are reinvested. he cash value of such an asset is determined by de educting from the market value any broker fees, enalties for early withdrawal, or other costs of co onverting the asset to cash.
+ASSET INCLUSIONS AND reported by the family.
+EXCLUSIONS 6-II.C.
+ASSET INCLUSIONS AND EXCLUSIONS НОТМА New regulatory language from HUD Investment Accounts Such as Stocks, Bonds, Saving Certificates, and Money Market Funds [24 CFR 5.603(b)(1)] PHA Policy The PHA will include interest or dividends earned by investment accounts as actual income from assets even when the earnings are reinvested.
+The cash value of such an asset is determined by deducting from the market value any broker fees, penalties for early withdrawal, or other costs of converting the asset to cash.
 In determining the market value of an investment account, the PHA will use the value of the account on the most recent investment report.

-Necessary and Non-Necessary Personal Property [24 CFR 5.603(b)(3)(i)]
+Necessary and Non-Necessary Personal Property [24 CFR 5.603(b)(3)(i)] PHA Policy ייטט

-In determining the value of non-necessary personal property, the PHA will use the family's estimate of the value.
+In determining the value of nonnecessary personal property, the PHA will use the family's estimate of the value.
 The PHA may obtain an appraisal if there is reason to believe that the family's estimated value is off by \$1000.00 or more.
 The family must cooperate with the appraiser but cannot be charged any costs related to the appraisal.

-Lump-Sum Additions to Net Family Assets [24 CFR 5.609(b)(24(viii); Notice PIH 2023-27] PHA Policy
+Lump-Sum Additions to Net Family Assets [24 CFR 5.609(b)(24(viii); Notice PIH 2023-27]